USS Arizonan: Postwar service

 Arizonan left Bush Terminals on 11 July 1919 for her fourth voyage to Europe as a troop transport.
 On 15 July 1919, during her outbound voyage, she encountered the disabled Naval Overseas Transportation Service troop transport USS Edward Luckenbach (ID-1662) and towed her 425 nautical miles (787 kilometers) back toward Boston, Massachusetts.
 The United States Coast Guard cutter USCGC Ossipee joined the two troop transports on the afternoon of 17 July 1919.
 On the morning of 19 July 1919, Ossipee took over the towing duty from Arizonan, freeing Arizonan to continue on her voyage to France.
 Arizonan ultimately made port at St. Nazaire on the morning of 30 July 1919.

 Completing her loading of return cargo – accomplished with an unusual labor force consisting of French stevedores and German prisoners-of-war – by 19 August 1919, Arizonan embarked a comparatively small group of passengers (14 U.S. Army officers, six field clerks, and four enlisted men) and got underway that morning for the United States.
 Reaching Hoboken, New Jersey, on 2 September 1919, Arizonan finished discharging cargo and disembarking her passengers by 11 September 1919 and shifted to the Shewan's yard later that day.
 She then moved to Hoboken on the afternoon of 17 September 1919.
 Over the ensuing days, workmen removed and dismantled the trappings of a troopship.

 As Arizonan lay moored alongside the U.S. Navy troop transport USS Pretoria at Pier 9, Army Docks, Hoboken, she was decommissioned on 29 September 1919.
 Her name was struck from the Navy List that same day.

 Commercial service from 1919

 Returned to the American-Hawaiian Steamship Company, the ship operated under the flag of that company as SS Arizonan until she was transferred to Japanese ownership sometime during 1927 or 1928.
 She disappears from mercantile records soon after that, suggesting that she was scrapped at the end of the 1920s.

+SS Arizonanwas in operation in 1942 under American Control with US Navy Armed Guard on board, 114 April 1943 and 11 July 1943.
+Unsure if this is the same ship but same name and type could have been taken back in Dec 1941 as War prize.